slfan2013/WCMC_DA/README.md

 #### please note that the first time running the package will be slow because it downloads all the dependency packages.
 #### If reporting any bug or requirement, please contact the maintainer through email, slfan at ucdavis dot edu.

+This package is built as a wrapper of metabox. [paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0171046) [code](https://github.com/kwanjeeraw/metabox)